losizm/scamper/DeveloperGuide.md

 ## Specialized Cookie Access

 In much the same way specialized access to headers is available, so too is the case for cookies.
-Specialized access is provided by classes in `scamper.http.cookies`.
+Specialized access is provided by classes and conversions in `scamper.http.cookies`.

 ### Request Cookies